If you have questions or concerns about cannabis medicines, and how to take them please read this page first…

 If you think you may be required to inform your employer – check your employment contract to see if this is a legal requirement.
 It may be worth checking before starting a treatment containing THC.

 Yes, it is legal to carry your medication and consume it in public if required.
+We recommend using your judgement e.g. not vaporising near children or pets.

 You can travel within the UK without issue.
 Some countries will allow you to visit with your medication.
 Make sure, by checking with your clinic/prescriber, or with the embassy of the country of destination to of the required documents needed to do so.
+This also applies to any countries that you travel through or have a stop over in.

 In most instances, a travel letter will be required from your prescriber.
 This service costs £10 to cover admin fees and can be seen here.
+Please request via email at admin@auraviamedical.com

 This is not a problem.
 We recommend being open and honest with the Auravia team regards any past use of cannabis.